Publications Submission Faq

 Who may submit a manuscript for consideration?

 Submissions are open to current law students, law school faculty, attorneys, and other practitioners over the age of 18.
 You do not need to be a member of the EBA in order to submit.
-The Editors in Chief are prohibited from submitting a manuscript.
+The Editor-in-Chief is prohibited from submitting a manuscript.

 Two or more people may submit a manuscript as co-authors.
 At least one author must be a current law student, law school faculty, attorney, or practitioner.